In our current society, depression (and other mental health conditions) have become buzzwords.

 - “Oh, I have depression.
 I can’t do this.”

 However, according to the deceased Albert Ellis, many mental conditions such as depression and anxiety are actually the result of the individual’s own thought processes – even if the individual had biological and genetic tendencies towards the undesirable behavior.

 For example, let’s say that you wave at someone, and they don’t wave back.
 They could not have waved back for any number of reasons.
 Maybe, they were in their own thoughts.
 However, if you decide that the person does not like you, then you will be depressed.

 You think a depressing thought.
 Then, you feel depressed.

-While you cannot always control when a depressing thought comes up, you can decide whether to believe that thought.
-The alternative is that you remain in a (unfortunate) self-made mental prison till the day you pass.
+While you cannot always control when a depressing thought comes up, you can decide whether or not to believe it.
+The alternative is that you remain in a (unfortunate) self-made mental prison till the day you die.

 So, what thoughts are you believing?